Mensu/eden-asgn-batchdl-nodejs/README.md

-#### Please feel free to fork the repository, create a new issue as well as make pull requests.
-Thanks for all participation in advance!
+#### Please feel free to fork the repository, create new issues as well as make pull requests.
+Thanks in advance for all your participation!

 # Thanks to